Embryology: Aristotle

 Some embryological discussion appears in the writings of Aristotle's predecessor Plato, especially in his Timaeus.
 One of his views were that the bone marrow acted as the seedbed, and that the soul itself was the seed out of which the embryo developed, though he did not explain how this development proceeded.
 Scholars also continue to debate the views he held on various other aspects of embryology.
 However, a much more voluminous discussion on the subject comes from the writings of Aristotle, especially as appears in his On the Generation of Animals.
 Some ideas related to embryology also appear in his History of Animals, On the Parts of Animals, On Respiration, and On the Motion of Animals.
-Means by which we know Aristotle studied embryology, and most likely his predecessors as well, was through studying developing embryos taken out from animals as well as aborted and miscarried human embryos.
-Aristotle believed that the female supplied the matter for the development of the embryo, formed from the menstrual blood whereas the semen that comes from the male shapes that matter.
+Aristotle, and most likely his predecessors as well, studied embryology through studying developing embryos taken out from animals as well as aborted and miscarried human embryos.
+Aristotle believed that the female supplied the matter for the development of the embryo formed from the menstrual blood, whereas the semen that comes from the male shapes that matter.

 Aristotle's belief that both the male and female made a contribution to the actual fetus goes against some prior beliefs.
 According to Aeschylus and some Egyptian traditions, the fetus solely develops from the male contribution and that the female womb simply nourishes this growing fetus.
 On the other hand, the Melanesians held that the fetus is solely a product of the female contribution.

 Aristotle did not believe there were any external influences on the development of the embryo.
 Against Hippocrates, Aristotle believed that new parts of the body developed over time rather than all forming immediately and developing from then on.
 He also considered whether each new part derives from a previously formed part or develops independently of any previously formed part.
 On the basis that different parts of the body do not resemble each other, he decided in favor of the latter view.

 He also described development of fetal parts in terms of mechanical and automatic processes.
 In terms of the development of the embryo, he says it begins in a liquid-like state as the material secreted by the female combines with the semen of the male, and then the surface begins to solidify as it interacts with processes of heating and cooling.
 The first part of the body to differentiate is the heart, which Aristotle and many of his contemporaries believed was the location of reason and thinking.
 Aristotle claimed that vessels join to the uterus in order to supply nourishment to the developing fetus.
 Some of the most solid parts of the fetus cool and, as they lose moisture to heat, turn into nails, horns, hoofs, beaks, etc. Internal heat dries away moisture and forms sinews and bones and the skin results from drying of the flesh.

 Aristotle also describes the development of birds in eggs at length.
 He further described embryonic development in dolphins, some sharks, and many other animals.
 Aristotle singularly wrote more on embryology than any other pre-modern author, and his influence on the subsequent discussion on the subject for many centuries was immense, introducing into the subject forms of classification, a comparative method from various animals, discussion of the development of sexual characteristics, compared the development of the embryo to mechanistic processes, and so forth.